-The Challenge@PoliTO are innovative activities held at Politecnico di Torino, in particular in the premises of the CLIK (Connection Lab and Innovation Kitchen), which are part of the students’ Annual Personal Study Plan.
+The Challenge@PoliTO are innovative didactic activities held at Politecnico di Torino, in particular at CLIK (Connection Lab and Innovation Kitchen), in which students can experiment and put into practice what they have learnt during their lectures.

-These are genuine challenges to find the most innovative idea: 30 Master’s students, divided into multi-disciplinary teams with various backgrounds from all Politecnico's degree programmes (Engineering, Architecture, Design, and Planning), work together to create new solutions to the challenges proposed.
+For each activity up to 30 Master’s students, divided into multi-disciplinary teams with different backgrounds from all Politecnico's degree programmes (Engineering, Architecture, Design, and Planning), work together to create new solutions to the challenges proposed.

 The challenges have been conceived with a twofold, complementary objective: